 When a cell is compelled to commit suicide (we’ll get to the triggers for apoptosis in just a minute), proteins called caspases go into action.
 They break down the cellular components needed for survival, and they spur production of enzymes known as DNases, which destroy the DNA in the nucleus of the cell.
 It’s like roadies breaking down the stage in an arena after a major band has been through town.
 The cell shrinks and sends out distress signals, which are answered by vacuum cleaners known as macrophages.
 The macrophages clean away the shrunken cells, leaving no trace, so these cells have no chance to cause the damage that necrotic cells do.

 Apoptosis also differs from necrosis in that it’s essential to human development.
-For example, in the womb, our fingers and toes are connected to one another by a sort of webbing.
-Apoptosis is what causes that webbing to disappear, leaving us with 10 separate digits.
-As our brains develop, the body creates millions more cells than it needs; the ones that don’t form synaptic connections undergo apoptosis so that the remaining cells function well.
+For example, in the womb, our fingers and toes are connected by a sort of webbing.
+Apoptosis is what causes that webbing to disappear, leaving us with ten separate digits.
+As our brains develop, the body creates millions of more cells than it needs; the ones that don’t form synaptic connections undergo apoptosis so that the remaining cells function well.
 Programmed cell death is also necessary to start the process of menstruation.

-Solutions is in your diet: Consume Plant based food, Avoid all kinds of processed food, remove toxic food from your diet adopt a sentient diet.
+Solutions are in your diet: Consume Plant-based food, Avoid all kinds of processed food, remove toxic food from your diet adopt a sentient diet.

 The Long List of Health Benefits of Lemongrass Essential Oil

 The paper also highlights the many scientifically-confirmed benefits of lemongrass, which are that it:

 - Reduces inflammation